 If you or your child was injured while attending Johns Hopkins University, contact our personal injury lawyer for Johns Hopkins students injured on campus today.
-The Law Offices of Randolph Rice represent injury victims in various types of accidents and work to get them the compensation they deserve for medical bills, lost wages, pain and suffering, and other damages.
+Rice, Murtha & Psoras represent injury victims in various types of accidents and work to get them the compensation they deserve for medical bills, lost wages, pain and suffering, and other damages.
 For a free legal consultation on your case, call our law offices today at (410) 694-7291.

 Common Causes of Accidental Injury on College Campuses

 Accidents can happen anywhere.
 Colleges campuses are large pieces of property owned and operated by the school, which means that the school itself is responsible for maintaining safety and security across the entire premises.
 Thousands of potential risk factors could lead to injuries each day.
 While colleges typically have most of these under control, any negligence that ends up injuring a student or a visitor to campus could result in harm.